mr687/simple-go-rest-api/README.md

 # REST API - PRIVY BE TEST - Golang

 A simple REST API for PRIVY BE TEST using [gin-gonic](https://github.com/gin-gonic/gin) for the web framework and [gorm](https://gorm.io) for the database ORM.
+This project is using Repository Pattern to separate the database and the business logic.

 The project includes the following features:
 * RESTful API endpoint